OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/WP1.md

 ---
 ## Task 1.2: Quality assurance and risk management

+### Quality assurance

+- Quality Review Board: 1st meeting on 24/O4/2017: first results are...

+- Advisory board: Technical report was sent a few days ago, we are expecting feedback anytime

+--

+### Risk Management

 - Recruitment of highly qualified staff
 - Different groups not forming effective team
 - Implementing infrastructure that does not match the needs of end-users
 - Lack of predictability for tasks that are pursued jointly with the community
 - Reliance on external software components

---
-### Quality Review Board

-- 1st meeting on 24/O4/2017: first results are...

-### Advisory board

-- Technical report was sent a few days ago: we are expecting feedback anytime

 ---
 ## Task 1.3: Innovation management